Constant-Time Motion Planning with Manipulation Behaviors: B-CTMP: Algorithmic Approach

 Given this definition, the preprocessing planning problem is finding the set of feasible attractor initiation states \(\widetilde{\mathcal{S}}\), their corresponding neighborhood size, and generating representative paths to these attractors.
 Algorithm~\ref{alg:preprocess} outlines this procedure.
 We begin by sampling a candidate object state $w_i$ from an uncovered section of local region of interest \(\mathcal{G}^{uncov}_i\) and computing a set of initiation states $\mathcal{S}(w_i)$ for that object state using the \textsc{GetInitStates} function (Line 8).
 Next, we expand candidate neighborhoods using behavior reachability analysis for each state $s_i \in \mathcal{S}(w_i)$.
 We do so by identifying the frontier of the spatial region within which the behavior executed from $s_i$ remains successful for all object states.
 This frontier is determined through successive behavior rollouts, which allow us to explicitly verify behavior feasibility as the region expands.

 Once the algorithm encounters an object state that cannot be reached by the behavior rollout from \(s_i\), that state is recorded and subsequently used to seed coverage for a different local region of interest.
-Once all the candidate neighborhoods are expanded, the largest neighborhood (measured in terms of the maximum distance $r$ between the attractor object state $w_{attr}$ and the closest frontier state) is selected to get added to the stored library, and the initiation state corresponding to the neighborhood is chosen as the attractor initiation state $s_{i,attr}$.
+After all the candidate neighborhoods are expanded, the largest neighborhood (measured in terms of the maximum distance $r$ between the attractor object state $w_{attr}$ and the closest frontier state) is selected to get added to the stored library, and the initiation state corresponding to the neighborhood is chosen as the